Sequential Thinking Multi-Agent System (MAS)

 | Frameworks | Agno (MAS) + FastMCP (Server); Uses dedicated MAS library. | MCP SDK only. |

-| Coordination | Explicit Team Coordination Logic (Team
+| Coordination | Explicit Team Coordination Logic (Team in coordinate mode). | None; No coordination concept. |

 | Validation | Pydantic Schema Validation; Robust data validation. | Basic Type Checks; Less reliable. |